jeffvance/rhs-hadoop-install/README.txt

 == Before you begin ==

-  The "hosts" file must be created by the user.
-It is not part of the tarball but an example hosts file is provided.
+  The "hosts" file must be created by the user doing the install.
+It is not part of the tarball, but an example hosts file is provided.
 The "hosts" file is expected to be created in the same directory where the tarball has been downloaded.
 If a different location is required the "--hosts" option can be used to specify the "hosts" file path.
 The "hosts" file contains a list of IP adress followed by hostname (same format as /etc/hosts), one pair per line.
   Each line represents one node in the storage cluster (gluster trusted pool).
   Example:
      ip-for-node-1 hostname-for-node-1
      ip-for-node-3 hostname-for-node-3
      ip-for-node-2 hostname-for-node-2